rsleem/CI-CD/Labs/02 GitOps/03 ArgoCD + Tekton/tekton.md

 In this dashboard you should be the "product service" application that manages synchronization between Kubernetes cluster and GitOps repository.

-eis application is "healthy" but as the objects associated with Product Service (Pods, Services, Deployment,...etc) aren't still deployed to the Kubernetes cluster sync status is "unknown".
+The application is "healthy" but as the objects associated with Product Service (Pods, Services, Deployment,...etc) aren't still deployed to the Kubernetes cluster sync status is "unknown".

 Once the "pipelinerun" ends and changes are pushed to GitOps repository, Argo CD compares content deployed in the Kubernetes cluster (associated to Products Service) with content pushed to the GitOps repository and synchronizes Kubernetes cluster against the repository.